jump-dev/KNITRO.jl/README.md

 1. Setting `KNITRO` options.
 2. Setting initial conditions on variables.
-3. Setting box bounds on variables.
+3. Setting box constraints on variables.
 4. Registering a user-defined function for use in the problem.
 5. Querying various results from the solver.